-How La Niña will impact Central Texas’ winter
+What winter will be like in Central Texas

 Whether it’s record-breaking heat, traffic-halting ice or dangerous severe weather, Central Texas has seen it all during the winter season.

 The threat of severe weather isn’t just in the spring, but it happens during wintertime as well.
-It was just last February that brought a total of four tornadoes touching down in our metro counties.
+It was just last February when a total of four tornadoes touched down in our metro counties.

 While the winter of 2016-2017 went down in the record books as the warmest winter ever at Camp Mabry and ABIA, the last several La Niña winters serve as a good reminder that even a mild winter can still bring extreme weather.

-Last winter’s La Niña brought us some of the coldest mornings in nearly six years in early January.
-The frigid cold snap even brought some icy bridges and overpasses.
+Last winter’s weak La Niña brought us some of the coldest mornings in nearly six years in early January.
+The frigid cold snap even brought a few icy patches on some area bridges and overpasses.
 “We’re here to do the job, to keep those roads open,” says Chris Bishop, a spokesperson with the Texas Department of Transportation.

 Some will even recall the winter of ’84/’85, when over 8 inches of snow fell in Austin–making it the city’s snowiest winter on record.
 These are all things that happened during a winter pattern like the one we are predicting this year.